Dortmund lose on emotional night after bomb attack

 The team, said Watzke, would "play for everyone," though Dortmund initially struggled to contain one of the most potent frontlines on the continent, falling two goals behind before the break -- one of them an own goal -- with Monaco also missing a penalty.

-Dortmund regrouped after the break -- scoring through Ousmane Dembele and Shinji Kagawa -- in an entertaining encounter in which French teenager Kylian Mbappe shone, scoring twice to give the Ligue 1 leaders the advantage going into the second leg.
+Dortmund regrouped after the break -- scoring through Ousmane Dembele and Shinji Kagawa -- in an entertaining encounter in which French teenager Kylian Mbappe shone, scoring twice to become, aged 18 and 113 days, the youngest player to score two goals in the knockout stages of the Champions League.

 Security tightened